 A list of planning decisions is available on the Council's website.
-A copy of the officer's report setting out the reasons for the decision will be available on the web site.
-The Council would advise that interested parties check the status of the application on the web site as we no longer write to people who have commented on an application to advise them that a decision has been made.
+A copy of the case officer's report setting out the reasons for the decision will be available on the web site.
+The Council advises that interested parties check the status of the application on the web site as people who have commented on an application are no longer notified that a decision has been made.